 It expels roundworms and threadworms, probably due to is sesquiterpene lactones.

-Wormwood is an extremely useful medicine for those with weak and underactive digestions.
+Wormwood is a useful medicine for those with weak and underactive digestions.
 It increases stomach acid and bile production and therefore improves digestion and the absorption of nutrients, making it helpful for many conditions including anaemia.
 It also eases gas and bloating, and if the tincture is taken regularly, it slowly strengthens the digestion and helps the body return to full vitality after a prolonged illness.

 Wormwood decoction demonstrated anthelmintic activity toward the nematode Trichostrongylus colubriformis in vitro.